 - Creates the Ohio Home Inspector Board (the “Board”) and authorizes it to regulate the licensure and performance of home inspectors.

-- Requires a written contract between a licensed home inspector and a client before an inspection is performed.
+- A written contract is required between a licensed home inspector and a client before an inspection.

-- Requires real estate brokers or salespersons to provide the names of at least three licensed home inspectors if they provide a client with any referral to a home inspector.
+- Real estate brokers or salespersons require to provide the names of at least three licensed home inspectors if they provide a client with any referral to a home inspector.